eriksank/blog/philosophy/richard-stallmans-freedom-is-incomplete.md

 I reject it.
 I am absolutely not bound by what other idiots believe.
 I am only bound by the laws of the original lawmaker and by the agreements that I freely entered.
 Every other unilaterally-imposed obligation, is an invitation to neutralize it in one way or another.
 Furthermore, [the right to govern China](http://en.wikipedia.org/wiki/Mandate_of_Heaven) is granted by heaven, and not by the other idiots.

 I do not particularly like the use of force.
-Such use has to be legitimate; and that is seriously hard to do that correctly.
+Such use has to be legitimate; and it is seriously hard to do that correctly.
 The more the use of force reflects the stupidity of the one using it, the more I reject it.
 Governments, i.e. the politicians and their servants are notoriously stupid.
-So, yes, I like it when they become victims at their own game.
+So, yes, I do like it when they become victims at their own game.

 An attack on bitcoin itself is not particularly feasible for the bullies because the bitcoin system is entirely decentralized.
 [Satoshi Nakamoto](http://bitcoin.org/bitcoin.pdf) seems to have been in contact with higher powers who inspired him on how to carry out the bitcoin plan.
 The [zero-knowledge proof](http://en.wikipedia.org/wiki/Zero-knowledge_proof) extension to it, [zerocoin](http://zerocoin.org), also looks like an essential and inspired mechanism.